nscha/gw2-api-playground/README.md

-# gw2-api-playground
+# GW2 API Playground

-Static site for GitHub Pages (initially based on a codepen)
+Static site for GitHub Pages (initially a Pen created at CodePen.io)